Claude Pollard

-Claude Pollard (February 14, 1874 – November 25, 1942) was Attorney General of Texas from 1927–1929.
+Claude Pollard (February 14, 1874 – November 25, 1942) was the attorney general of Texas from 1927 to 1929.
 During his service in public office he defended laws aimed at the disenfranchisement of black voters.

 Early life

 Pollard was born to Hamilton and Sarah Jane (Davis) Pollard on February 14, 1874.
 A native of Carthage, Texas, he graduated from one of its public schools.
 He became a teacher, but left the job when he entered the University of Texas at Austin to study for a law degree.

 Legal career

 Immediately after his admittance to the Texas Bar in 1895, Pollard was elected Panola County Attorney, a position he held until 1898.
 He was appointed United States Attorney by President William McKinley in 1900.
 In 1905, he was chosen as assistant Attorney General of Texas, serving under Attorney General Robert V. Davidson from 1905 to 1909.

 In 1909, Pollard became counsel for St. Louis, Brownsville and Mexico Railway in Kingsville, Texas, where the railroad had recently run a line through the King Ranch.
 With the arrival of the SLB&M Railway, Kingsville began to grow and citizens sought to form a new county out of southern Nueces County.
 Pollard was one of the men responsible for the formation of Kleberg County, which mostly consisted of the King Ranch.

 Even though Pollard had left behind his teaching career, he remained active in education, serving as regent of South Texas State Teachers College (now Texas A&I University).
 In 1916, Pollard went into private practice of law helping to found the Houston, Texas law firm of Vinson, Elkins, Wood and Pollard.
 Pollard was elected president of the State Bar of Texas in 1920.